-Examples of plagiarism include:
+Examples of academic misconduct include:

-- - Quoting someone else's work without proper references or quotation marks
+- Quoting someone else's work without proper references or quotation marks

-- - Using other materials such as charts and tables without reference
+- Using other materials such as charts and tables without reference

-- - Copying from another student, with or without permission
+- Copying from another student, with or without permission

 Surely no-one will know if there's misconduct in my work...